etohgame/kit/docs/client-objects/beat-blocks.md

 ## Music Sync

 Beat blocks can be synced to the tower's music.
 This will make the beat blocks toggle on every beat of the currently playing song.
-See [here](/docs/misc.md#music-sync-configuration) for more information.
+See [the documentation on music sync](/docs/misc.md#music-sync-configuration) for more information.

 ## Configuration

 | Name | Default Value | Description
 |:-----:|:-----:|:-----:
 | `Indicator` | true | When true, an indicator will be shown on the next set of parts before they toggle.
 This will help the player time their movement.
 It is heavily recommended to leave this enabled if you are using the beat blocks for gameplay purposes.